Ethics in the digital workplace

 Tata Steel Nederland, a steel manufacturer operating under the Indian Tata Steel Group, announced on 3 April 2025 a major internal restructuring that will lead to the reduction of approximately 1,600 full-time positions at its site in IJmuiden.
 This figure represents nearly one-fifth of the total workforce and primarily affects management and support services.
 The reorganisation is part of a broader transformation strategy aimed at cost reduction, centralisation, and increasing competitiveness amid ongoing financial struggles.

 The decision follows significant financial losses (over €550 million in FY 2023–2024 and continued heavy losses in FY 2024–2025), driven by high energy costs, CO₂ taxes, geopolitical trade tensions, and declining demand in the European steel sector.
 The restructuring is expected to be implemented swiftly but in consultation with employee representation and with a social plan.
 Talks with the Dutch government are ongoing regarding state support, which is contingent on financial stability and environmental improvements.
-Trade unions (FNV and CNV) have expressed strong opposition and are considering action
+Trade unions (FNV and CNV) have expressed strong opposition and are considering action.

 Eurofound (2025), Tata Steel, Internal restructuring in Netherlands, factsheet number 202615, European Restructuring Monitor.
 Dublin, https://dev.eurofound.europa.eu/restructuring-events/detail/202615.